Alice in Wonderland party ideas

 - Here you can find several (ideas for) Alice in Wonderland party favors.

 - Play lawn croquet: with hedgehog plush toys as balls, or perhaps hedgehogs painted on the balls.
-Attach colored and stuffed socks to the end of the mallets and sew on eyes, to represent flamingos, or use a plush flamingo.
+Attach colored and stuffed socks to the end of the mallets and sew on eyes, to represent flamingos, or use a lawn flamingo.
 Create large cardboard playing cards for the arches.

 - Play chess.
 You can do this on a normal sized chessboard, or you can make a huge chessboard in your garden and have your guests play the pieces!